Fahadkiyani/speer-aircallapp/README.md

 npm start

 ### Note
-node version 12.13.0 is being used for this project/ You can switch node version by using nvm use 12.13.0
+Node version 12.13.0 is being used for this project\
+You can switch node version by using nvm use 12.13.0